 - Allowing your student to make decisions and to learn from mistakes

 - Encouraging your student to use all the resources available when they have questions and concerns

 - Trusting that advisors are knowledgeable and want your student to be successful

 The Family Educational Rights and Privacy Act (FERPA) protects your student’s confidentiality by placing certain restrictions on the disclosure of information contained in students’ educational records.
 University Division (UD) is committed to protecting this confidentiality.

 No third party may have access to a student’s educational records unless the student has specifically authorized them to do so in writing.
-Students may consent to waive their rights under FERPA by signing a Release of Information (ROI) form and specifically listing the individuals to whom this information may be released.
+Students may consent to waive their rights under FERPA by signing a Release of Information (ROI) form (this is different from the Third-Party Release you have filled out for User Access in One.IU) and specifically listing the individuals to whom this information may be released.